 3% rainforest at 600-1,000 metres

-in the north of Thailand.
-Compared to those of the north, the forest in
+forest in the north of Thailand.
+Compared to those of the north, the forest

 Climate

-put you off, after all you are visiting the rainforest!
-This is due to its
+that put you off, after all you are visiting the rainforest!
+This is due

-location; Khao Sok sits at the mountain ridge separating the west coast
+to its location; Khao Sok sits at the mountain ridge separating the west

-from the east coast.
-Winds from both the Gulf of Thailand in the east and
+coast from the east coast.
+Winds from both the Gulf of Thailand in the

-the Andaman Sea in the west blow monsoon rain into the area; it can rain
+east and the Andaman Sea in the west blow monsoon rain into the area;